GoogleCloudPlatform/magic-modules/docs/content/develop/field-reference.md

 ## Shared properties

+### `name`
+Specifies the name of the field within Terraform.
+By default this will also be the key for the field in the API request message, if a separate `api_name` is not declared using the corresponding property.

+### `type`
+Sets the expected data type of the field.
+All valid types are declared [here](https://github.com/GoogleCloudPlatform/magic-modules/blob/d7777055cb7618648725abd16d3b05e5c138fc56/mmv1/api/type.go#L673).

 ### `min_version: beta`
 Marks the field (and any subfields) as beta-only.
 Ensure a beta version block is present in provider.yaml.
 Do not use if an ancestor field (or the overall